Topological Phononic Logic

-where $p$ is the pressure, $\omega$ is the eigenfrequency, and $\rho_r(\vb{r})=\rho(\vb{r})/\rho_{\mathrm{m}}$ and $v_r(\vb{r})=v(\vb{r})/v_{\mathrm{m}}$ are the relative density and speed of sound, respectively.
-In total, there are six physical parameters that can tune the resulting eigenspectrum: $R$, $a$, $\rho_{\mathrm{p}}$, $\rho_{\mathrm{m}}$, $v_{\mathrm{p}}$, and $v_{\mathrm{m}}$, where the subscript refers to pillars or medium.
-First note that uniformly scaling $\rho_{\mathrm{p}}$ and $\rho_{\mathrm{m}}$ produces no change, while uniformly scaling $v_{\mathrm{p}}$ and $v_{\mathrm{m}}$ scales all eigenfrequencies of Eq.~\ref{eqn:wave}, but does not shift eigenfrequencies relative to one another, and therefore cannot induce a topological phase change.
-This scaling is taken into account by adopting dimensionless units for frequency, $\tilde{\omega} = \omega a_0 / 2\pi v_{\mathrm{m}}$.
-In fact, the frequency-normalized band structure depends only on three dimensionless ratios: $\tilde{r} = R/a$, $\tilde{v} = v_{\mathrm{p}}/v_{\mathrm{m}}$ and $\tilde{\rho} = \rho_{\mathrm{p}}/\rho_{\mathrm{m}}$.
-In the example system of steel pillars in water, we find that varying either $\tilde{v}$ or $\tilde{\rho}$ lifts the accidental degeneracy and can open a negative gap (Fig.~\hyperref[fig:2]{2(a-b)}).
-More generally, varying any combination of lattice parameters along a path in $(\tilde{v},\tilde{\rho},\tilde{r})$ space that connects the topological phase to the trivial phase must pass through an accidental degeneracy.
-Consequently, there exists a surface in $(\tilde{v},\tilde{\rho},\tilde{r})$ space that separates the topological phase from the trivial phase, on which there is accidental degeneracy between $p_\pm$ and $d_\pm$ modes and a bulk double Dirac cone.
-We numerically calculated the shape of this surface, shown in Fig.~\hyperref[fig:2]{2(c)}, by recording the accidental crossing point in an $\tilde{r}$ sweep for a discrete set of $(\tilde{v},\tilde{\rho})$ points, at fixed $({v_{\mathrm{m}}, \rho_{\mathrm{m}}})$. \mypara A key challenge in designing a topological switch is to preserve overlapping bulk spectral gaps before and after switching.
-For example, in the sweep shown in Fig.~\hyperref[fig:2]{2(a)}, increasing $\tilde{v}$ causes both $p_\pm$ and $d_\pm$ modes to increase in frequency, leading to a band inversion because the $d_\pm$ modes increase faster than the $p_\pm$ modes.
+\mypara A key challenge in designing a topological switch is to preserve overlapping bulk spectral gaps before and after switching.
+For example, in the sweep shown in Fig.~\hyperref[fig:2]{2(a)}, increasing $\tilde{\rho}$ causes both $p_\pm$ and $d_\pm$ modes to decrease in frequency, leading to a band inversion because the $d_\pm$ modes decrease faster than the $p_\pm$ modes.
 Yet, this tuning parameter alone cannot be used to design a topological waveguide because at any frequency there are bulk modes in one of the two sides that mask the edge states, unlike Fig.~\hyperref[fig:1]{1(b)}.
-The same accidental degeneracy can be broken by varying $\tilde{\rho}$, which causes both $p_\pm$ and $d_\pm$ modes to decrease in frequency (Fig.~\hyperref[fig:2]{2(b)}), again precluding a usefully overlapping gap.
-However, an overlapping bulk gap can be constructed by tuning $\tilde{v}$ and $\tilde{\rho}$ simultaneously.
-For example, a successful waveguide could be constructed at the interface between two sets of pillars with different materials, but the same radius.
-In general, each accidental degeneracy on the surface in Fig.~\hyperref[fig:2]{2(c)} can be used to construct a practical topological waveguide for a parameter sweep through some solid angle in $(\tilde{v},\tilde{\rho},\tilde{r})$ space.
-Such a waveguide combines two points in parameter space connected by a path that punctures the surface in Fig.~\hyperref[fig:2]{2(c)}.
-Correspondingly, a topological switch combines four points in phase space, with three above the surface (trivial) and one below (topological), e.g.~the square points in Fig.~\hyperref[fig:2]{2(c)}.
-Furthermore, a useful switch requires the bulk to remain gapped and overlapping on all four $(\tilde{v},\tilde{\rho},\tilde{r})$ trajectories that connect these points, except when they pass through the surface.
+The same accidental degeneracy can be broken by varying $\tilde{v}$, which causes both $p_\pm$ and $d_\pm$ modes to increase in frequency (Fig.~\hyperref[fig:2]{2(b)}), again precluding a usefully overlapping gap.
+However, an overlapping bulk gap may occur when tuning a combination of $\tilde{v}$ and $\tilde{\rho}$, for instance, in a waveguide between two sets of pillars with different materials but the same radius.
+In general, each accidental degeneracy on the surface in Fig.~\hyperref[fig:2]{2(c)} can be used to construct a practical waveguide for a parameter sweep through some solid angle in $(\tilde{v},\tilde{\rho},\tilde{r})$ space.
+Schematically, such a waveguide combines two points in parameter space connected by a path that punctures the surface in Fig.~\hyperref[fig:2]{2(c)}.
+Consequently, a topological switch combines four points in phase space, with three above the surface (trivial) and one below (topological), e.g.~the square points in Fig.~\hyperref[fig:2]{2(c)}.
+Furthermore, a useful switch requires the bulk to remain gapped and overlapping on all four $(\tilde{v},\tilde{\rho},\tilde{r})$ trajectories that connect these points, except where they pass through the surface.